 Others have commented that this would enable a split to be much more amicable and that this can only be a benefit in such a situation where the needs of children need to be put first and where parents still remaining on good terms is clearly so important.

 Ultimately, the first reading of Mr Bacon's No Fault Divorce Bill was passed by MPs in the face of hostility from his own party, with particular opposition from Sir Edward Leigh, the Conservative MP for Gainsborough.
 It remains to be seen whether or not it will make it onto the Statute Book.

 If you are going through a separation, or know someone who is we are here to help and can provide advice and assurance so that you and your family can move forward.
 We offer a free half hour assessment.
-Our lawyers Steven Payne can be contacted on 01245 228106 and at email@example.com and Sarah Overy on 01245 228132 and at firstname.lastname@example.org or via our website email@example.com
+Our lawyer Steven Payne can be contacted on 01245 228106 and at email@example.com or via our website firstname.lastname@example.org

 The above is not legal advice; it is intended to provide information of general interest about current legal issues.